Content Marketing, SEO

 What Are Short and Long-Tail Keywords?

-Short-tail terms are very broad in nature.
-For example the term “shoes” – plugging this into a search engine would provide many results that are generic and very difficult to rank for organically due to high competitiveness.
-Only focusing on attaining traffic from these short-tail terms will usually bring traffic that will be less likely to convert.
-The reason behind this is most broad term searches are based off consumers who have most likely just started their conversion journey and are in the “awareness” phase, making them less inclined to convert.
+Short-tail terms are comprehensive.
+For example, plugging the term “shoes” into a search engine would provide generic results and very difficult to rank organically due to high competitiveness.
+Only focusing on attaining traffic from these short-tail terms will usually bring traffic less likely to convert.
+This is because most broad-term searches are based on consumers who have likely just started their conversion journey and are in the “awareness” phase, making them less inclined to convert.

-Long-tail terms are more specific, such as “Nike women’s size 6 running shoes”.
-These terms usually have lower competitiveness rates in relation to broad terms which often makes it easier to rank organically.
+Long-tail terms are more specific, such as “Nike women’s size six running shoes”.
+These terms usually have lower competitiveness rates about broad terms, which often makes it easier to rank organically.
 A greater benefit of targeting these long-tail terms is that consumers searching in this space are more likely to convert and are closer to the “purchase” stage in the decision process.

 Why Is Keyword Research Important?